 • Film categories are open to all film genres including animation, documentary and comedy.

-• The duration of submitted films should not be longer than ten minutes including title and credit sequence.
+• The duration of submitted films should not be longer than twelve minutes including title and credit sequence.

 • All entries will be retained by BSFF.

 • The film maker must have secured and cleared all rights to performances, imagery and music used in their entry.

 • The film maker guarantees that they have obtained all the necessary permissions, licences and clearances to enter a film, and that the film and all of its composing elements and our screening of the film does not infringe the moral and ethical rights including copyright of any third party.
 Any claims made by any person or entity against a film, actor, crew, locations or any other party, is entirely the responsibility of the film maker.

 • The film maker grants the BSFF 2019 committee, a not for profit organisation, the non-exclusive rights to reproduce the film, or part of the film to exhibit the film by any medium for the sole purposes of the festival or its promotion, including encore screenings.